kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

       Output :  [ 1, 2, 3, 4 ]
       ```

-      - 3. 👍`Function :` Objects that can be called to perform actions.
+- 3. 🎯 `Function :` Objects that can be called to perform actions.

       ```